-I have been the Anaesthetics Higher TPD for Kent and Surrey since 2017.
-I graduated from University of Leicester Medical school in 1998, and underwent core anaesthetic training in the Leicestershire Deanery.
-I ventured into neonatology and general paediatrics on the south coast before re-joining anaesthesia as a specialist Registrar in the Wessex Deanery.
-Whilst training in Wessex, I read for a Certificate and Diploma in Medical Education at the University of Winchester, before being appointed to a substantive consultant post at Royal Surrey County Hospital, Guildford in 2008.
-I have now worked in 15 UK hospitals.
+Dr Mark Way graduated from University of Leicester Medical School in 1998, and underwent Core Anaesthetic training in the Leicestershire Deanery.
+He ventured into neonatology and general paediatrics on the South coast before re-joining Anaesthesia as a Specialist Registrar in the Wessex Deanery.
+Whilst training in Wessex, he read for a Certificate and Diploma in Medical Education at the University of Winchester, before being appointed to a substantive consultant post at Royal Surrey County Hospital, Guildford in 2008.
+He has experience working in 15 UK, NHS hospitals.

-Outside of medicine, I swim, I am a keen on and off-road cyclist, as well as a taxi service and annoying dad to two secondary school kids.
+Outside of medicine, Dr Way is a swimmer, a keen on and off-road cyclist, as well as a taxi service and annoying dad to two secondary school teenagers.

 Lynne Campbell, Training Programme Director – Anaesthetics (Sussex)